geraldywy/twitchscript/README.md

 # twitchscript

-Creates a facebook bot, verified by a temporary 10 minute email, links it to twitch to be verified on twitch as well.
+Creates a facebook bot, verified by a temporary email, links it to twitch to be verified on twitch as well.
 Stores bot information into a text file to be reused.

 bot.py acts as the main class, follow.py to specifically follow/chat, gen.py to specifically generate bots.